Supplier Quality Management Software: The Full Supplier Lifecycle from Qualification to Corrective Action

 Supplier quality management is a regulatory obligation in every major regulated industry framework, not an operational best practice.
 Each framework names specific requirements that the supplier quality management system must satisfy.

-ISO 9001:2015 Section 8.4 requires that organisations determine and apply criteria for the evaluation, selection, performance monitoring, and re-evaluation of external providers, retain documented information of these activities and any necessary actions arising from the evaluations, and communicate to external providers the requirements for the products and services to be provided.
-Section 8.4 applies to all externally provided inputs that affect product conformity, including services such as contract testing, contract sterilisation, and outsourced manufacturing processes.
-The scope of Section 8.4 is broader than direct material suppliers — any external provider whose output affects the organisation’s product quality is within scope.
+ISO 9001:2015 Section 8.4 requires that organizations determine and apply criteria for the evaluation, selection, performance monitoring, and re-evaluation of external providers, retain documented information of these activities and any necessary actions arising from the evaluations, and communicate to external providers the requirements for the products and services to be provided.
+Section 8.4 applies to all externally provided inputs that affect product conformity, including services such as contract testing, contract sterilization, and outsourced manufacturing processes.
+The scope of Section 8.4 is broader than direct material suppliers — any external provider whose output affects the organization’s product quality is within scope.

 The Full Supplier Quality Lifecycle in eLeaP: Seven Stages from Identification to Disqualification